airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

     The system consists of two main components:

-    #### FastAgency Client App
+    #### Mesop Client App

-    The FastAgency Client App serves as the frontend interface for the system.
+    The client App serves as the frontend interface for the system.
 It includes:

-    - **Mesop Client**: A friendly web interface for users to interact with the workflows.
-It facilitates the communication with the user and the FastAPI Provider.
+    - [**`MesopUI`**](../../../api/fastagency/ui/mesop/MesopUI.md): A friendly web interface for users to interact with the workflows.
+It facilitates the communication with the user and the **`FastAPIProvider`**.
-    - **FastAPI Provider**: A component that facilitates communication between the Mesop client and the FastAPI Adapter.
+    - [**`FastAPIProvider`**](../../../api/fastagency/adapters/fastapi/FastAPIProvider.md): A component that facilitates communication between the Mesop client and the [**`FastAPIAdapter`**](../../../api/fastagency/adapters/fastapi/FastAPIAdapter.md).

     This app handles all client interactions and presents the results back to the user.

-    #### FastAgency FastAPI App
+    #### FastAPI App

-    The FastAgency FastAPI App forms the backend of our system and consists of:
+    The FastAPI App forms the backend of our system and consists of:

     - **AutoGen Workflows**: These define the core logic and behavior of our application, utilizing agents to perform various tasks and achieve specific goals.
-    - **FastAPI Adapter**: This component communicates with AutoGen, and implements routes and websocket for FastAPI.
+    - The [**`FastAPIAdapter`**](../../../api/fastagency/adapters/fastapi/FastAPIAdapter.md): This component communicates with AutoGen, and implements routes and websocket for FastAPI.
-    - **FastAPI**: Provides the infrastructure for building and exposing AutoGen workflows via REST API.
+    - [**FastAPI**](https://fastapi.tiangolo.com/){target="_blank"}: Provides the infrastructure for building and exposing AutoGen workflows via REST API.

     #### Interaction Flow

-    1. The user initiates communication with the Mesop client in the FastAgency Client App.
+    1. The user initiates communication with the Mesop client in the client App.
     2. The Mesop client interacts with the FastAPI Provider, sending requests based on user actions.
-    3. The FastAPI Provider communicates these requests to the FastAPI Adapter in the FastAgency FastAPI App.
+    3. The FastAPI Provider communicates these requests to the FastAPI Adapter in the FastAPI App.
     4. The FastAPI Adapter processes the requests and triggers the appropriate AutoGen workflows.
     5. The AutoGen workflows execute, performing the required tasks and generating results.
     6. Results are sent back through the FastAPI Adapter to the FastAPI Provider.
     7. The FastAPI Provider relays the results to the Mesop client, which then presents them to the user.

-=== "Custom REST API/Websockets"
+=== "Custom REST API and Websocket"

     ![Custom FastAPI App](../images/custom_fastapi.png)